aproposorg/hard_sydr/README.md

 - The version of PYNQ for KV260 should be 3.0.X, https://github.com/Xilinx/Kria-PYNQ/releases/tag/v3.0

-## Run the Design, out of box
+## Run the Design out of the box

 Go to your KV260 board.
-Make sure it running the PYNQ 3.0.X and with Jupeter lab open.
+Make sure it running the PYNQ 3.0.X and with Jupiter lab open.

-Copy all the file from `ws_pynq` directory, run the `hard_sydr_jup.ipynb` file.
+Copy all the files from `ws_pynq` directory, and run the `hard_sydr_jup.ipynb` file.

 ## Steps to build the Design